seborama/fuego/README.md

 Please refer to [stream_test.go](stream_test.go) for an example that groups numbers by parity (odd / even).

+#### Count

+Counts the number of elements in the Stream.
+This will close the Stream.

+#### Close

+Closes the Stream.
+It cannot receive more data but can continue consuming buffered messages.

 ### Predicates

 A `Predicate` is a normal Go function which signature is